Grow Annual Gomphrena in Your Flower Garden

-Gomphrena, also called Globe Amaranth, is an easy-to-grow annual for any flower garden and make a great addition to dried bouquets.
+Gomphrena, also called globe amaranth, is an easy-care annual that anyone can grow.
+It also makes a great addition to dried bouquets.

 Gomphrena mixes well with other annuals in the flower garden.
 Plant shorter versions with marigolds and celosia, and taller varieties among cosmos and zinnias.
-Gomphrena retains its beautiful color in dried bouquets too.
-Snip the stems and hang a bunch upside-down in a cool dry place for a few weeks, then display as part of a dried flower arrangement.
+Gomphrena retains its beautiful color in dried bouquets, too.
+Snip the stems and hang a bunch upside-down in a cool dry place for a few weeks.
+Then display them as part of a dried flower arrangement.

 Next, check out more butterfly flowers that are easy to grow from seed.